HSBC Clean Air Achievers

 The program was delivered in all 10 Canadian provinces in both English and French.
 CAC adapted the program for geographic variances or socio-economic disparities by allowing each student to work towards personal goals.

 Crystal Phillips in a classroom

-The Trip Tracker calculated the total distance travelled per mode of travel, the old emissions in kg (when using the usual mode of travel), the new emissions in kg (when using the more active or sustainable mode of travel), and the emissions change in kg between new and old travel modes.
-It also calculated the percentage of GHG emissions reduction and the percentage of active transportation.
-All this was tracked for each participant and/or for the class/group as a whole.
-The program’s overall impact was measured by compiling all of this data at the end of each school year.
+The Trip Tracker calculated the total distance travelled per mode of travel, the “old” emissions in kilograms (i.e. when using the usual mode of travel in the past), the “new” emissions (i.e. when using the more active or sustainable mode of travel), and the difference in kilograms of emissions between the travel modes.
+It also calculated the percentage of GHG reduction and the percentage of active transportation.
+All data were tracked for each participant and/or for the class or school as a whole.
+The program’s overall impact was measured by compiling all of the data at the end of each school year.

-Each year all data were put into a summary report of the impact youth had on the environment and their transportation for that year.
+Each year all data were put into a summary report of the impact youth had had on the environment and their transportation for that year.
 The report included anecdotes and quotes from teachers, Champions and youth participants.

 Due to the fact that the data were specific to the Trip Tracker participation in the program, CAC knew that there were no changes caused by non-program influences.

 Each year CAC reviewed the program evaluation results and took time over the summer months to make enhancements and improvements as needed.

 At the centre of the program was the Trip Tracker, a website that recorded students' travel trips and quantified the amount of GHGs by mode of travel.
 Each trip entered by a student gave the total kilometres traveled and the total GHGs (in carbon dioxide) that would be reduced if the student chose to change their travel behaviours.